menu

 3. CVSS V3

-Well, CVSS V2 also had a few limitations which demanded a few revisions, which resulted in the development of CVSS V3, released in 2015.
-This refined version had more advanced features such as addressing issues of the privileges needed to exploit any vulnerability and opportunities of the attacker to tap into after the exploitation of the vulnerability.
+Well, CVSS V2 also had a few limitations, which demanded a few revisions, which resulted in the development of CVSS V3, which was released in 2015.
+This refined version had more advanced features, such as addressing issues of the privileges needed to exploit any vulnerability and opportunities for the attacker to tap into after the exploitation of the vulnerability.

 CVSS Metrics